Trauma-informed care: Integration of principles

 Safety and relationship are intertwined.
 Roger's person-centered theory is founded on this basic principle.
 Attachment theory describes how a child's survival and well-being are dependent on a protective relationship with at least one primary caregiver.
 Badenoch's first principle of trauma-informed counseling is to use the practice of nonjudgmental and agendaless presence to create a foundation of safety and co-regulation.
 "Once the [client] sees (or feels) that the [professional] understands, then together they can begin the dangerous journey from where the [client] is, across the chasm, to safety."

 Talking about trauma

 Researchers and clinicians describe how to talk about trauma, particularly when people are reluctant to bring it up.
-Read and colleagues offer comprehensive details for mental health professionals navigating the discussion.
+Read and colleagues offer comprehensive details for mental health professionals navigating difficult discussions.

 There are numerous barriers for professionals which can inhibit raising discussions about trauma with clients/patients.
 They include lack of time, being too risk-averse, lack of training and understanding of trauma, fear of discussing emotions and difficult situations, fear of upsetting clients, male or older clients, lack of opportunity to reflect on professional experiences, over-reliance on non trauma-informed care models (such as traditional psychology, and biomedical and biogenetic models of mental distress).

-Trauma discussions may include the following techniques and principles.
+Sweeney and colleagues suggest trauma discussions may include the following techniques and principles.